Sir Robert Barlow

 From 1786-9 he commanded the cutter Barracouta 14 on revenue service in the Channel and off Rame Head near Plymouth, and from 20 November 1790 the sloop Childers 14 in the same service off Cornwall, being promoted commander on 22 November.
 In July 1791 he brought four hundred and sixty-three casks of contraband spirit into Portsmouth, and in June 1792 detained a shallop with three hundred casks of liquor in Mounts Bay, Cornwall.

-From July 1793 he commanded the Pegasus 28 in the Channel, which frigate underwent a refit at Plymouth in December but in January 1794 was chased into Torbay by five French frigates which had intercepted the Belfast convoy off Berry Head.
-The Pegasus subsequently acted as the repeater of signals for Admiral Lord Howe at the Battle of the Glorious First of June.
+From July 1793 he commanded the Pegasus 28 in the Channel, being present in the fleet’s summer cruise and undergoing a refit at Plymouth during December.
+In January 1794 he was chased into Torbay by five French frigates which had intercepted the Belfast convoy off Berry Head, and the Pegasus subsequently acted as the repeater of signals for Admiral Lord Howe at the Battle of the Glorious First of June.